Power of Choice for customers

 The Australian Energy Market Operator (Australia’s independent energy markets and power systems operator) and the Australian Energy Market Commission (which sets the rules that govern the electricity and natural gas markets) both offer information on the PoC review on their websites.

-The Department of Energy and Water Supply also provides information on its website.
+The Department of Energy and Public Works also provides information on its website.

 Will the change in metering affect my Solar Feed-in Tariff?